mormegil6/immersive-formats-evaluation/README.md

 ## Notes

+- the input signals for the benchmarking analysis are binaural renders of the [*"Deus Ex Machina"*](https://push.fm/fl/achpg-deusexmachina) 7OA choral recording, encoded to various immersive audio formats
 - The analysis script uses algorithmic metric selection (correlation-based) with no hard-coded parameters
 - All analytical choices are justified in the paper
 - The analysis pipeline can be adapted for different datasets by replacing `data/benchmarking.txt`